Introduction

 - primary branch name

-- does git "server" assume a certain branch name (
+- git "server" assumes primary branch name

-, etc.) or does it use the name of the first branch pushed into? - command to set primary branch name, or brain surgery?
+main, created issue #187 - command to set primary branch name, or brain surgery?

-- does git "server" assume a certain branch name (
+- git "server" assumes primary branch name

-- LFS support
+- LFS support → hasn't been built yet

 Setting Up a Server